putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 *They found me!*

 The panic hit.
 He felt it all come back in a rush.
 Helpless.
-The way the creatures hands clawed at him.
+The way the creatures’ hands clawed at him.
 Their raspy breath.
 Creature after creature flinging themselves at him.
 Unable to move.
 Wave after wave of panic.
 It came crashing onto him.
 He gasped for air.

 "No," he told himself, between breaths. "*You panic, you die.*" His instructors had taught him that much.
 He struggled to focus.
 He had to calm himself.
-Almost as if he had summoned to being, he saw the Death Star, a dull, blotchy, gray disc just above the trees ahead.
+Almost as if he had summoned it to being, he saw the Death Star, a dull, blotchy, gray disc just above the trees ahead.
 He focused on that.
-Latched onto it.
-Head toward it.
+Latched onto it. *Head toward it.
 Just go.
-One more step.
-Panic gave way to purpose. *Stay focused*.
+One more step.* Panic gave way to purpose. *Stay focused*.

 All around he heard sudden bursts chattering.
 Ahead.
 Then to the left.
 He could hear the sounds of the creatures moving through the brush, rustling leaves and snapping twigs.
 He heard shouts in their growling, gutteral tones.
 Then to his right.
 Still more.
 They were giving orders, planning their moves, fanning out around him, flanking him. "*I'm surrounded*."

 He felt panic rise again.
 Did they know he was in here?
 Had they lost him?
 It didn’t really matter what they knew.
 They’d already closed in on him from all sides, trapping him.
 Again he focused on the Death Star in the sky.
 Head toward that, straight on -- and maybe solid ground. "*Solve one problem at a time*."
 Another lesson he recalled.
 He locked his eyes and continued to thrash ahead through the muck and filth in the direction of the battle station.
 He didn't know if it was leading him to safety.
 But it was leading him.
 Solid ground had to be ahead somewhere.
-He had to get there if he was to have any chance, even they were waiting.
+He had to get there if he was to have any chance, even if they were waiting.

 It was an arduous, horrifying path.
-He had to stop himself from wretching several times.
+He had to stop himself from retching several times.
 His splashing about was noisy enough as it was.
 By now the slimy gunk was up to his knees.
 Every step was labor.
 Every step was pain.
 He managed to wrench a foot loose, step forward, only to have it sink into the mingling slop.
 He had to pull, grab his leg and hoist his other foot from the sucking mire.
 Step after step.
 Wallowing and pulling himself forward.
 He felt as if each step would be the one that would drag him down and in.
 The one to trap him.
 The one with no bottom.
 But still he moved onward.

 Every time he felt as if this step might be his last, he was able to do one more step. "*One by one*," he thought. "*That will get us to the other side*."